-Noise amelioration treatments provided by the NIPA program are to be based on the application of AS 2021:2015, as well as research undertaken by DITRDCA with experts in this field.
+Treatments under the policy are to be based on the application of AS 2021:2015, as well as research undertaken by the department with experts in this field.

-Based on research, the ANEC noise contours will be used to identify properties considered eligible for insulation treatments if located within the NIPA eligibility area.
+Based on research the ANEC noise contours will be used to identify properties considered eligible for insulation treatments if located within the noise contour ANEC 20 (with potential consideration to natural boundaries).
 Under the standard, potential treatments, depending on technical assessment, include double glazed windows, wall and ceiling insulation, external door seals and cooling.
 For more information on aircraft noise treatment refer to Appendix F.